namugarurasyda/trialproj/README.md

 # trialproj
-this is my web development practice
+this is my web development project, it is comprised of html, css and django it is my portifolio